Shengjia-C/SSTNet/README.md

 python vid_predict.py
 ```

+## Results

-## PR curve on DAUB and IRDST datasets
+- PR curve on DAUB and IRDST datasets.
+- We provide the results on DAUB and IRDST, and you can plot them using Python.
+- [Results](./readme/DAUB_results) of representative methods on DAUB.
 <img src="/readme/PR1.png" width="500px">
+- [Results](./readme/IRDST_results) of representative methods on IRDST.
 <img src="/readme/PR2.png" width="500px">

 ## Contact